-Assortativity coefficient is a measure of homophily in networks that indicates the preferences of nodes to connect to "similar" nodes by summarizing the probability of connections between the similar nodes.
-The similarity can be imposed externally, e.g., by assigning categories to the nodes using labels (known as nominal assortativity), or by internal criteria like the node degrees (degree assortativity).
-Degree assortativity.pkkpkqk= (k+1)pk+1jjpj ejk= ekjjejk= qkσq2= kk2qk-[kkqk]2 (Newman, 2003).r=1σq2ijjk(ejk-qjqk)
+Assortativity coefficient is a measure of homophily in networks that indicates the preferences of nodes to connect to "similar" nodes.
+The similarity can be imposed externally, e.g., by assigning categories to the nodes using labels (known as nominal assortativity), or by internal criteria such as node degrees (degree assortativity).
+Degree assortativity is defined as the Pearson correlation coefficient of degrees of connected nodes, thus taking values in the range <-1,1>.

+To define it formally, let pk be the probability that a randomly chosen node has degree k.
+It can be shown that the degree distribution for a node connected to a randomly selected edge l is thus proportional to kpk.
+Then, a quantity for "remaining degree" is defined as qk= (k+1)pk+1jjpj which is the normalized distribution of remaining degree for the nodes connected to l.
+Finally, the joint probability of remaining degrees of the nodes at both ends of l is denoted by ejk.
+For an undirected network ejk= ekj and its marginal distribution is jejk= qk.
+Having the variance of remaining degree as σq2= kk2qk-[kkqk]2, the degree assortativity can be calculated as shown in Equation 8 (Newman, 2003).

+EQ 8

+r=1σq2ijjk(ejk-qjqk)

 Edge density

-For a subset of nodes, this coefficient is the proportion of existing edges in a (sub)graph to the maximum number of edges possible
+For a subset of nodes, this coefficient is the proportion of existing edges in a subgraph to the maximum number of edges possible in the same subgraph.
+For a subgraph with a subset of nodes |Vs| and adjacency matrix Ms, this value is calculated as follows:

+EQ 9

 ED=ijMs|Vs|(Vs-1)